jackiecwv/SDS-CP038-banktermpredict/advanced/submissions/team-members/patrick-githendu/Report.md

 🕵️ 4.
 Model Explainability
 Q: What explainability methods (e.g., SHAP, LIME) did you apply to interpret your model's predictions?
-A:SHAP - SHapley Additive exPlanations.
+A:

+Q: What were the most important features according to your explainability analysis?
+A:

+Q: How did model explainability influence your understanding or trust in the model?
+A:

+## Model Explainability: SHAP vs LIME

 For this dataset and neural network models, SHAP is the preferred method for explainability.
 SHAP provides both local and global feature importance, is theoretically sound, and works well with complex models like neural networks.
-It helps us understand which features most influence the model’s predictions across the entire dataset
+It helps us understand which features most influence the model’s predictions across the entire dataset.

-Q: What were the most important features according to your explainability analysis?
-A: Age then job

-Q: How did model explainability influence your understanding or trust in the model?
-A: I think it is relying on few features for most to make predictions.

 **Summary Table: SHAP vs LIME**